Harawi (Messiaen)

-Harawi - Chant d'amour et de mort (French: Harawi - A Song of Love and Death) are a song cycle for "grand, dramatic" soprano and piano whose music and libretto were composed by Olivier Messiaen in 1945.
-They are considered to be the first part of the his Tristan trilogy, a collection of works inspired by the myth of Tristan and Iseult.
+Harawi – Chant d'amour et de mort ("Harawi – A Song of Love and Death") are a song cycle for "grand, dramatic" soprano and piano whose music and libretto were composed by Olivier Messiaen in 1945.
+They are considered to be the first part of his Tristan trilogy, a collection of works inspired by the myth of Tristan and Iseult.

 The cycle of twelve songs, written in the composer's native language of French and occasionally featuring words in Quechuan languages, is the last of three song cycles for soprano and piano that Messiaen wrote.